Maulorian/LeagueUploader/README.md

 # League Uploader
 This tool automates the **search**, the **recording** and the **uploading** of *League of Legends* Challenger Games from KR and EU.

-It works in parallel with the following worker: https://github.com/Maulorian/RecordingsEnabler/tree/master
+It does the following things:

+1. **Retrieves** not yet recorded Challenger Games in the database (MongoDB here) put by the following worker: https://github.com/Maulorian/RecordingsEnabler/tree/master.
+2. **Process** the matches with the Riot Games API and chooses the most relevant player to watch by looking at kills, damages done, etc.
+3. **Opens** *League of Legends* and OBS Studio (https://obsproject.com/), selects and records the game.
+4. **Creates** a *5-10 minutes* highlights video from a *30-40 minutes game* with the help of events being saved with their timestamps such as kills, deaths, epic monster kills, etc.
-The upload is done on the **Challenger Highlights** *Youtube* Channel: https://www.youtube.com/channel/UCz2zp337iZ9xkpLDACxpRHA
+5. **Uploads** on the **Challenger Highlights** *Youtube* Channel: https://www.youtube.com/channel/UCz2zp337iZ9xkpLDACxpRHA